comp0000/riffs/README.md

-# riffs
+# Riffs

-Investigating generation of musical riffs with deep learning
+Project investigating possible applications of deep learning to the generation of musical riffs.
+Latter to be fairly narrowly defined for the time being, might be loosened up later.